service-mocker/service-mocker/docs/api.md

 res.status(200).end();
 ```

-<p class="warning">If an HTTP request matches your route and you didn't respond to it, the request will be hanging thus you will not receive any data.</p>
+<p class="danger">If an HTTP request matches your route and you didn't respond to it, the request will be hanging thus you will not receive any data.</p>

 ### res.forward()